| |

 - Sold to James Baines in April 1853

-and went from Liverpool to Quebec leaving in April and was back
+and was registered in Liverpool.
+She went from Liverpool to Quebec leaving in April and was back

 in Liverpool in October 1853;